projetIADATA/projetIADATA/README.md

 In computing, a log file is used to store a history of events on a server, computer or application.

 ## DATA Extraction

+To collect our data, we made a python script named "elastic_data.py" that first formats our data and imports it into elasticSearch.
+Elascticsearch is designed to manage and support large volumes of data (several Tera of data if the infrastructure follows).
+The search functionalities are powerful, they allow predictive search, text search, synonym search.

 ```yaml
 from elasticsearch import Elasticsearch